Texting and Driving Crashes Facts and Statistics

 Texting while driving is more of a problem now than ever, as 69 percent of U.S. drivers between the ages of 18 and 64 admitted to using their cell phone while driving during the previous month.
 Since texting increases the likelihood of a crash by 23 times, it’s a habit that must be stopped, across age groups and geographic locations alike.

 Below, learn about some of the most astounding horror stories involving texting and driving, understand the texting and driving crashes facts and statistics surrounding this issue, and gain insight into how you can stop your teen from participating in this dangerous practice.
+You can also check out Focus by TeenDrive for revolutionary technology on keeping teen drivers safe.

 Texting and Driving Horror Stories